-Phrases for use by INTERCEPTING aircraft Phrases for use by INTERCEPTED aircraft

-Phrase Pronunciation (1) Meaning Phrase Pronunciation (1) Meaning

-CALL SIGN KOL SA-IN What is your call sign?
-CALL SIGN (call sign) (2) KOL SA-IN (call sign) My call sign is (call sign)
+SIGN your call sign?
+SIGN (call sign) (2) (call sign) is (call sign)

 FOLLOW FOL-LO Follow me WILCO VILL -KO Understood, will comply

 DESCEND DEE- SEND Descend for landing

 CAN NOT KANN NOTT Unable to comply

 YOU LAND YOU LAAND Land at this aerodrome REPEAT REE- PEET Repeat your instruction

 AM LOST AM LOSST Position unknown

 PROCEED PRO- SEED You may proceed

 MAYDAY MAYDAY I am in distress

 HIJACK (3) HI-JACK I have been hijacked

 LAND (place name) LAAND (place name) I request to land at (place name)

 DESCEND DEE-SEND I require descent

-- (1) In the second column, syllables to be emphasized are underlined. - (2) The call sign required to be given is that used in radiotelephony communications with air traffic services units and corresponding to the aircraft identification in the flight plan. - (3) Circumstances may not always permit, nor make desirable, the use of the phrase "HIJACK". - (6) As soon as an air traffic services unit learns that an aircraft is being intercepted in its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances - (a) attempt to establish two-way communication with the intercepted aircraft via any means available, including the emergency radio frequency 121,5 MHz, unless such communication already exists; - (b) inform the pilot of the intercepted aircraft of the interception; - (c) establish contact with the intercept control unit maintaining twoway communication with the intercepting aircraft and provide it with available information concerning the aircraft; - (d) relay messages between the intercepting aircraft or the intercept control unit and the intercepted aircraft, as necessary; - (e) in close coordination with the intercept control unit take all necessary steps to ensure the safety of the intercepted aircraft;
+(1) In the second column, syllables to be emphasized are underlined.

+(2) The call sign required to be given is that used in radiotelephony communications with air traffic services units and corresponding to the aircraft identification in the flight plan.

+(3) Circumstances may not always permit, nor make desirable, the use of the phrase "HIJACK".

+(6) As soon as an air traffic services unit learns that an aircraft is being intercepted in its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances -

+- (a) attempt to establish two-way communication with the intercepted aircraft via any means available, including the emergency radio frequency 121,5 MHz, unless such communication already exists; - (b) inform the pilot of the intercepted aircraft of the interception; - (c) establish contact with the intercept control unit maintaining two-way communication with the intercepting aircraft and provide it with available information concerning the aircraft; - (d) relay messages between the intercepting aircraft or the intercept control unit and the intercepted aircraft, as necessary; - (e) in close coordination with the intercept control unit take all necessary steps to ensure the safety of the intercepted aircraft; - (f) inform air traffic services units serving adjacent flight information regions if it appears that the aircraft has strayed from such adjacent flight information regions.

-- (f) inform air traffic services units serving adjacent flight information regions if it appears that the aircraft has strayed from such adjacent flight information regions. - (7) As soon as an air traffic services unit learns that an aircraft is being intercepted outside its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances - (a) inform the air traffic services unit serving the airspace in which the interception is taking place, providing this unit with available information that will assist in identifying the aircraft and requesting it to take action in accordance with paragraph (6); - (b) relay messages between the intercepted aircraft and the appropriate air traffic services unit, the intercept control unit or the intercepting aircraft.
+- (7) As soon as an air traffic services unit learns that an aircraft is being intercepted outside its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances - (a) inform the air traffic services unit serving the airspace in which the interception is taking place, providing this unit with available information that will assist in identifying the aircraft and requesting it to take action in accordance with paragraph (6); - (b) relay messages between the intercepted aircraft and the appropriate air traffic services unit, the intercept control unit or the intercepting aircraft.